NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 !SLIDE smbullets
 # GitLab CI Configuration

-The CI is configured by the `.gitlab-ci.yml` in our Git repository
+The CI is configured by the `.gitlab-ci.yml` file in our Git repository

 * Jobs are triggered on specific events, e.g. `git push`
 * Jobs can run on-demand